Walter Cronkite: Death

 In June 2009, Cronkite was reported to be terminally ill.
 He died on July 17, 2009, at his home in New York City aged 92.
 He is believed to have died from cerebrovascular disease.

 Cronkite's funeral took place on July 23, 2009, at St. Bartholomew's Church in midtown Manhattan, New York City.
 Among many journalists who attended were Tom Brokaw, Connie Chung, Katie Couric, Charles Gibson, Matt Lauer, Dan Rather, Andy Rooney, Morley Safer, Diane Sawyer, Bob Schieffer, Meredith Vieira, Barbara Walters, and Brian Williams.
 At his funeral, his friends noted his love of music, including, recently, drumming.
 He was cremated and his remains buried next to his wife, Betsy, in the family plot in Kansas City.

+A memorial service for Cronkite was held at Lincoln Center in New York City on September 9, 2009.
+Presidents Barack Obama and Bill Clinton eulogized him, as did CBS presidents Les Moonves and Howard Stringer, Nick Clooney, Tom Brokaw, Katie Couric, Buzz Aldrin, and Bob Schieffer, among others.
+Obama said Cronkite "was a voice of certainty in a world that was growing more and more uncertain.
+And through it all, he never lost the integrity or the plainspoken speaking style that he gained growing up in the heartland."

 Legacy

 Public credibility and trustworthiness

 For many years, until a decade after he left his post as anchor, Cronkite was considered one of the most trusted figures in the United States.
-For most of his 19 years as anchor, he was the "predominant news voice in America."
-Affectionately known as "Uncle Walter," he covered many of the important news events of the era so effectively that his image and voice are closely associated with the Cuban Missile Crisis, the assassination of President John F. Kennedy, the Vietnam War, the Apollo 11 Moon landing, and the Watergate scandal.
+For most of his 19 years as anchor, he was the "predominant news voice in America".
+Affectionately known as "Uncle Walter", he covered many of the important news events of the era so effectively that his image and voice are closely associated with the Cuban Missile Crisis, the assassination of President John F. Kennedy, the Vietnam War, the Apollo 11 Moon landing, and the Watergate scandal.
 USA Today wrote that "few TV figures have ever had as much power as Cronkite did at his height."
 Enjoying the cult of personality surrounding Cronkite in those years, CBS allowed some good-natured fun-poking at its star anchorman in some episodes of the network's popular situation comedy All in the Family, during which the lead character Archie Bunker would sometimes complain about the newsman, calling him "Pinko Cronkite."

-Cronkite trained himself to speak at a rate of 124 words per minute in his newscasts, so that viewers could clearly understand him.
+Cronkite trained himself to speak at a rate of 124 words per minute in his newscasts so that viewers could clearly understand him.
 In contrast, Americans average about 165 words per minute, and fast, difficult-to-understand talkers speak close to 200 words per minute.